psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 ```

-We can also find Scandinavian variants:
+We can also find Scandinavian variants, such as in this tsle of *nail broth*:

 ```{admonition} "The Old Woman and the Tramp", in *Fairy tales from the Swedish*, Nils Gabriel Djurklou, 1901
 :class: dropdown